- Find a Trail

 Construction of the Santee Canal began in 1793 after the American Revolution, and by 1800 the canal began its life as a shipping corridor for the region's crops to points beyond.
 Though much of the Santee Canal is beneath Lake Moultrie, some portions are still visible where boats used to enter from the Santee River to join the headway of the Cooper River at Biggin Creek.
 Old Santee Canal Park lies where the southernmost section of the canal enters Biggin Creek.

 The park is characterized with swamps, wetlands and high bluffs.
-And the trails wind along Cooper River and Biggin Creek.
+The park's lovely walking trails wind along the Cooper River and Biggin Creek, forming around two miles of unpaved pathways through the park grounds and along the historical canal route.

 While visiting the park, you can tour the old plantation house, which was built around 1843.
 Also, stop by the Berkeley County Museum and Heritage Center, which features exhibits about the region's history.
 The park is open year-round from 9 a.m. to 5 p.m., and there is a small admission fee.